Amagi82/FlexibleRatingBar/README.md

 By default, polygons are drawn with one point centered at the top. `polygonRotation` rotates it by int degrees.
 `strokeWidth` is the thickness of the outline around the star.

-In code, you can change any of the above with `myRatingBar.setColorFillOff` and so on.
+In code, you can change any of the above with `myRatingBar.setColorFillOff(Color.argb(55,145,122,235))` and so on.
 In addition, you can call `setInteriorAngleModifier`, which adjusts the interior angle of the polygons.
 Default is 2.2, and I recommend keeping it between 1(round) and 3(very pointy).